Integrity and

 Don't think, speak or act bodily regarding

-toward integrity and positive concern.
+already learned that turn your mind toward integrity and positive concern.

 You'd

-that are described in the thoughts that turn your mind toward integrity and
+already learned that turn your mind toward integrity and positive concern.

-5 Imagining what another person might think
+Imagining what another person might think about your negative action can

-about your negative action can distract you from recognizing and ceasing from
+distract you from recognizing and ceasing from doing a negative action and

-doing a negative action and restoring your integrity and positive concern.
+restoring your integrity and positive concern.

-think about your action or appearance.
-Although another person or some people
+Although another person or some people might

-from doing a negative action.
+a negative action.

 When

-you maintain the most important rules of conduct that you have already learned,
+you maintain the most important rules of conduct that you have already learned

 the precepts that you observe will most often keep you from erring far from